It is difficult to imagine how our post-COVID-19 reality will look like but returning to business as usual is not likely.

 The Economic Challenge

-The most critical challenge remains the economic fallout caused by the global pandemic and halting of most economic activities.
+The most critical challenge remains the economic fallout caused by the global pandemic and the halting of most economic activities.
 Worldwide, our economies will be reduced by about 9 trillion dollars.
 To put this figure into perspective, that is six times more than the economies of the Visegrad countries, Romania and Bulgaria, combined.

 The CEE economies are expected to contract anywhere between 3.5 to 5.5 per cent GDP, while unemployment rates will surge, at least temporarily.
 As a region, CEE is less competitive than our Western neighbours.
 We are also less efficient, as our productivity growth is half compared to the rest of Europe.